 ADDICTION (A): You were born in New York City during the closing years of the war.
 What was it like to grow up in post-war Queens?

 Thomas Babor (TB): New York City in the 1950s was part of a post-war boom where the older European immigrant families were rapidly being absorbed into the American melting pot.
 My grandparents were Czech, and my parents’ large families, which grew up in Manhattan, were migrating to Queens and Long Island.
-The Catholic Church was strong and protective of its European families, so my life revolved around the the local parish and the parochial schools I attended.
-The education system was excellent, even for middle class kids.
+The Catholic Church was strong and protective of its European families, so my life revolved around the local parish and the parochial schools I attended.
+The education system was excellent, even for working class kids.
 I went to primary school in Queens, secondary school in Brooklyn, and college in The Bronx, so I spent a lot of time traveling around the city on the subway.
 In high school and college I got a heavy dose of the Liberal Arts and more than the trappings of a classical education.
 I am grateful for that.
 Another thing I learned from my formative years in gritty and grimy New York was that there had to be something better than the urban sprawl that was growing all around me.
 By the time I finished college, I was ready to leave, especially after reading Joyce, Fitzgerald and Hemingway.
 I wanted to see Europe, and then go West.

 A: Were either of your parents interested in medical practice or science?